Sole proprietorship or private limited company?

 When you start a business, you have to choose a legal structure.
 It defines what your business is from a legal point of view.
 Starting entrepreneurs do not always know which legal structure suits their business best.
 Often, the choice comes down to a sole proprietorship or a private limited company (bv).
-Which one do you choose?
+Consider which option is right for your business.

 Differences between a sole proprietorship and a private limited company (bv)

 The choice for a sole proprietorship or a private limited company has everything to do with taxes and liability.
 You want to pick the structure that will cost you less in taxes and limit your entrepreneurial risk.
 Take a look at some of the key differences.